 I think we’ve all tried cutting into a warm loaf of bread and eating it with copious amounts of melting butter.
 There are good reasons to wait until the bread has cooled completely, though

-When you take your piping hot bread out of the oven and put in on the wire rack, it is done yet.
+When you take your piping hot bread out of the oven and put it on the wire rack, it isn’t done yet.

-While the temperature is declining in the bread, the texture is texture is still developing, because the starch molecules are releasing some of the water that they’ve absorbed during fermentation.
+While the temperature is declining in the bread, the texture is still developing, because the starch molecules are releasing some of the water that they’ve absorbed during fermentation.

 What happens when I cut it too early?